viotemp1/pyunifi/README.md

 Development & Pull Request
 --------------------------
-Perform all PRs against the development branch.
-Pull requests against master will be closed without bring merged.
+Perform all pull requests against the development branch.
+Pull requests against the master branch will not be merged, but closed.

 Install
 -------